gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 test is based on assessing evidence against a null hypothesis of no difference in the true means for the $J$ groups.
 There are two different methods for estimating these One-Way ANOVA models: the cell-means model and the reference-coded versions of the model.
 There are times when either model will be preferred, but for the rest of the text, the reference coding is used (sorry!).
+The ANOVA $F$-statistic, often presented with underlying information in the ANOVA table,
+\index{ANOVA table}
-The ANOVA $F$-statistic, often presented with underlying information in the ANOVA table, provides a method of assessing evidence against the null hypothesis either using permutations or via the $F$-distribution.
+provides a method of assessing evidence against the null hypothesis either using permutations or via the $F$-distribution.
 Pair-wise comparisons using Tukey's HSD provide a method for comparing all the groups and are a nice complement to the overall ANOVA results.
 A compact letter display was